BloomTech-Labs/labs-book/engineering/guides/heroku-point-dns.md

 [Heroku docs on custom domains](https://devcenter.heroku.com/articles/custom-domains)

 {% hint style="info" %}
-    DNS stands for Dynamic Name System.
+**DNS** stands for **Dynamic Name System**.

 Domain names are resolved using what is known as nameservers.
 Nameservers are servers that match domain names with targets (IP addresses).
 Nameservers allow users to visit [google.com](http://google.com) from anywhere in the world and be connected to a google server geographically close to the user.
 The actual IP address can changes, but the domain name doesn't.
 {% endhint %}

 ## Getting Started